Consumer rights

 Both you and the other party agree to terms and conditions.
 The seller has agreed to provide your 'statutory rights'.

-It's worth noting this law only applies to consumers, not to something you're buying in the course of a business (eg, from wholesalers such as Costco).
+It's worth noting this law only applies to consumers, not to something you're buying in the course of a business (for example from wholesalers such as Costco).
 However, it does apply to everything bought in the UK regardless of where the retailer is based (though if you bought something from, say, Outer Mongolia, it might prove tricky to enforce).

 The nitty-gritty of the law depends on whether you're buying goods, digital content or services.